Are You Ready For The Return Of Colorblocking?

-I blame the early 2010s street style boom for my obsession with colorblocking.
+I blame the early 2010s street style boom for my obsession with colourblocking.
 Back in 2011, when the trend emerged in the pictures of bloggers from The Sartorialist to Garance Doré, I was instantly sold on their bold minimalism.
 On a tight budget, this trend was easy to replicate.
-After all, it only took two contrasting color pieces.
-And so, I convinced my mom to take me to the local mall’s Zara in search of cheaper dupes of the pieces whose saturated colors beckoned to me online.
+After all, it only took two contrasting colour pieces.
+And so, I convinced my mother to take me to the local Zara in search of cheaper dupes of the pieces whose saturated colours beckoned to me online.

-My favorite colorblocking combo at the time was bright blue and a heavily-saturated orange, in the form of a knitted sweater and miniskirt I paired all through college, until the items no longer fit me.
+My favourite colour blocking combo at the time was bright blue and a heavily-saturated orange, in the form of a knitted jumper and miniskirt I paired all through university, until the items no longer fit me.

 Advertisement

-Back in July, I was reminded of my past love for colorblocking when Valentino unveiled its fall 2021 couture collection, filled with gorgeously juxtaposed bright hues, from a purple gown paired with orange opera gloves to a neon yellow mini dress mixed with a purple feather hat.
+Back in July, I was reminded of my past love for colour blocking when Valentino unveiled its autumn 2021 couture collection, filled with gorgeously juxtaposed bright hues, from a purple gown paired with orange opera gloves to a neon yellow mini dress mixed with a purple feather hat.
 Other designers, like Bottega Veneta and Brandon Maxwell, also recently unearthed the 2010s trend, which was originally championed by creatives like Raf Simons, Prabal Gurung, and Phillip Lim.

 As designers look back to the 2010s, I also find myself reminiscing over the one trend from the Tumblr era I can get behind.
-For someone who's most comfortable wearing all black (and has been compared to Morticia on more than one occasion) wearing color on top of color on top of color can be a difficult step to take.
-But somehow, colorblocking turns my Wednesday Addams soul into a color wheel happily spinning from shade to shade.
+For someone who's most comfortable wearing all black (and has been compared to Morticia on more than one occasion) wearing colour on top of colour on top of colour can be a difficult step to take.
+But somehow, colorblocking turns my Wednesday Addams soul into a colour wheel happily spinning from shade to shade.

-While it was hard to imagine I’d have pieces in my closet fit for this trend, I was surprised to find a few colorful items lurking around.
+While it was hard to imagine I’d have pieces in my closet fit for this trend, I was surprised to find a few colourful items lurking around.
 But first I needed some inspiration.

 Advertisement

-For the fourth look, I wanted to embrace a new colorblocking formula, one I’d seen on the runways and lookbooks of some of this year’s collections.
-It involves colorblocking different shades of the same color family in one outfit.
+For the fourth look, I wanted to embrace a new colourblocking formula, one I’d seen on the runways and lookbooks of some of this year’s collections.
+It involves colourblocking different shades of the same colour family in one outfit.
 Think: bright yellow with pastel yellow with gold yellow.
 My version included a red shirt with light pink shorts and a pastel pink crossbody bag.
-While you may assume that I’d be more comfortable with this kind of colorblocking, which plays it safer than out-there patterns, think again.
-Something about wearing that much pink made me realize it should be reserved for Glossier showrooms or Valentine’s Day, not my wardrobe.
+While you may assume that I’d be more comfortable with this kind of colourblocking, which plays it safer than out-there patterns, think again.
+Something about wearing that much pink made me realise it should be reserved for Glossier showrooms or Valentine’s Day, not my wardrobe.

 Advertisement

-As I reached the end of this challenge, it was key for me to try one last colorblocking iteration outside of my comfort zone.
-While the past looks pushed my color limits, all of them largely remained neutral on footwear.
+As I reached the end of this challenge, it was key for me to try one last colourblocking iteration outside of my comfort zone.
+While the past looks pushed my colour limits, all of them largely remained neutral on footwear.
 Until now.
-I chose to pair a light pink bralette top with a purple high-waisted skirt (made by my mom!) with pastel green heels from H&M. I realized as I wore it on the final day of my self-imposed challenge that I was donning the colors of Barney, the dinosaur.
-But since the ‘90s are having a comeback, I’m good with channeling Barney’s “I Love You.”
+I chose to pair a light pink bralette top with a purple high-waisted skirt (made by my mother!) with pastel green heels from H&M. I realised as I wore it on the final day of my self-imposed challenge that I was donning the colours of Barney, the dinosaur.
+But since the ‘90s are having a comeback, I’m good with channelling Barney’s “I Love You.”